 The primary tool for avoiding damages to underground facilities is timely communication between excavators and the owners of the facilities.
 It is important to Call Before You Dig and Dig Safely by always following safe digging practices.
 One-call centers facilitate this communication process by enabling an excavator to place just one call, prior to digging, to request that all underground facilities in the area of a planned excavation be located and marked.

-By simply dialing 811, you can reach the one-call center where, at no cost to you, companies that may operate underground utilities in the area you plan to dig will be notified.
+By simply making a free call to 811, you can reach the one-call center that will notify the companies that may operate underground utilities in the area you plan to dig.
 Those companies can then dispatch locate crews to determine and mark the exact location of their utilities so that you can avoid hitting them when you begin your excavation.
 If, for some reason, you can’t connect to the one-call center by dialing 811, dial 1-888-258-0808 or visit Call811.com and select the Local Info tab for information to call the one-call center directly.

 Hitting underground utilities when you are digging can cause injuries, even deaths, environmental damage and loss of critical infrastructure and services.
 If you don’t make the call, you could be liable for damage costs and repairs, as well as subject to potential penalties.
 It is important to call the one-call center before you dig – anytime of the year and no matter who you are or how big or small your project is.
 The call is free so Call 811 Before You Dig.